Qurzon: A Prototype for a Divide and Conquer Based Quantum Compiler: Compiler Overview

 \subsection{Scheduling Algorithm}

 For this work, the scheduling algorithm takes into account the list of available devices the subcircuits can be executed upon.
-The Scheduler algorithm allots the sub-circuits to different devices (depending on their size and availability) while minimizing the loss of computational power and loss of time by making sure that most of the devices are used.
-The only function of the scheduler algorithm is to find the optimal distribution of the sub-circuits over the list of devices.
-This optimal distribution is attained by first alloting all the subcircuits to the devices with strictly the same number of qubits.
-Once that is done, devices with most sub circuits allotted to them are selected and some of their associated subcircuits are reassigned to the rest of unused devices to reduce the workload on the selected devices.
-This method of alloting the subcircuits to devices in an optimal way can be changed in the future depending on other external parameters as well.
+The scheduling algorithm allots the subcircuits to different devices (depending on their size and availability) while minimizing the loss of computational power and loss of time by making sure that most of the devices are used.
+The only function of the scheduler algorithm is to find the optimal distribution of the subcircuits over the list of devices.

-However, the authors of this paper propose using a parallelized version of this scheduling algorithm that is to be implemented in the future iterations of this research.